strvcom/ios-version-icon/README.md

     <img src="https://i.ibb.co/4Zgprnc/AppIcon.png" width="180" max-width="180" alt="Marathon" />
 </p>

-A simple tool that can add and icon overlay with app version to your iOS app icon.
+A simple tool that can add an icon overlay with app version to your iOS app icon.
 Overlays can include the ribbon with app version (_Dev_, _Staging_, _Production_, _MVP_...) and/or version number.
 The icon overlays can be customized many ways.
 You can also use your own graphic resources.
 The VersionIcon tool is distributed in binary form, so it is independent on your project setup.

 - [Requirements](#requirements)
 - [Installation](#installation)